What do hummus and guacamole both have in common? Answer: ‘they’re both awesome!’.

 So next time you wanna look really cool at a party, make some avocado hummus, memorise some of these hot stats and you’ll never be caught in an awkward silence again 😉

-Juice the lemon or lime and peel then roughly chop the garlic.
+- Juice the lemon and peel then roughly chop the garlic.